entropyxyz/entropy-core/crates/client/js-README.md

 ### `programInstance`

-When registering or updating a program, we have a specify the program hash as well as the program configuration (if present).
+When registering or updating a program, we have to specify the program hash and configuration (if present).
 The `programInstance` object bundles these two things together.

 The constructor takes a program hash and configuration interface, both given as `Uint8Array`s.
 If you have a hex-encoded hash from the output from `StroreProgram`, you need to convert it to a `Uint8Array`.
 If no configuration interface is needed, it should be an empty `Uint8Array`:

 ```js